seanseah/seanseah.github.io/_posts/2007-02-21-Happy-Chinese-New-Year.md

 Not sure if I miss anything out, oh well, a just in case, at least I can possibly try make the tarts myself in years to come haha, although that's like just a potential HUGE disaster waiting to happen.

-I made Jiali one tub this year, and also, one additionally huge pineapple tart as the *icing on the cake*.
+I made J one tub this year, and also, one additionally huge pineapple tart as the *icing on the cake*.
 Homemade pineapple tarts are just awesome.
 I don't snack often but every Chinese New Year, I just can't resist.

 <figure>
 	<a href="{{ site.url }}/images/posts/big-pineapple-tart.jpg"><img src="{{ site.url }}/images/posts/big-pineapple-tart.jpg"></a>